csev/cc4e/book/chap06.md

 When storage space is at a premium, it may be necessary to pack several objects into a single machine word; one especially common use is a set of single-bit flags in applications like compiler symbol tables.
-Externally- imposed data formats, such as interfaces to hardware devices, also often require the ability to get at pieces of a word.
+Externally-imposed data formats, such as interfaces to hardware devices, also often require the ability to get at pieces of a word.

 [comment]: <> (page 137 , CHAPTER 6 STRUCTURES 137 )

 Imagine a fragment of a compiler that manipulates a symbol table.
-Each identifier in a program has certain information associated with it, for exam- pie, whether or not it is a keyword, whether or not it is external and/or static, and so on.
+Each identifier in a program has certain information associated with it, for example, whether or not it is a keyword, whether or not it is external and/or static, and so on.
 The most compact way to encode such information is a set of one-bit flags in a single `char` or `int`.